NSLS-II/docs/source/conda.rst

 Packages are inconsistent about whether they use a 'v' in their version string so be advised that they may or may not be required.

-There are couple handy options to no about.
+There are couple of handy options to know about.
 Sometimes conda will overeagerly update dependencies that we don't need to or want to update.
 To suppress this, use the ``--no-deps`` option.